gkalomiros/shotokan/curriculum/proposed/mudansha1/kyu10.md

 # 10th Kyu/Yellow Belt Curriculum

+## Overall

-Physical material 10th kyu/yellow belt students learn to prepare for promotion to 9th kyu/1st blue belt.
-New materials are in **bold**.
+This is new material 10th kyu/yellow belt students learn to prepare for promotion to 9th kyu/1st blue belt.
+Previous material is expected to be refined because this and future material will build upon past material.

+## Physical Material

-## Kihon (Basics)
+### Kihon (Basics)

-### Stances/Footwork
+#### Stances/Footwork

-* front stance, side stance
-* stepping forward and backwards in front stance
-* turning left, right, and around in a front stance using either the front foot or rear foot
-* stepping side to side in side stance
-* **back stance**
-* **stepping forward and backwards and turning in back stance**

-### Punches/Strikes/Kicks

-* straight punch from side stance
-* lunge punch, reverse punch, and jab from front stance
-* front kick stepping forward in stance
-* side snap kick stepping sideways in side stance
+* back stance

+#### Punches, Blocks, Kicks, and Strikes

+* inside block (front stance)
+* side thrust kick (side stance) and back kick (stationary without stance)
-* **palm heel, hammer fist, and elbow strikes from a front stance**
+* palm heel, hammer fist, and elbow strikes (front stance)
-* **side thrust kick stepping sideways in side stance**
-* **back kick stationary in natural stance**

-### Blocks

-* rising, outside, and downward blocks moving forward and back in front stance
-* **inside block from a front stance**
-* **knife hand block from a back stance**

-### Combinations
+#### Combinations

-* jab to reverse punch stationary in front stance
-* reverse punch to jab stationary in front stance
-* front kick to lunge punch stepping forward in front stance
-* reverse punch to front kick stepping forward in front stance
+* *no new material*

-## Kata (Forms)
+### Kata (Forms)

-* Taikyoku Shodan
-* Taikyoku Nidan
+* Taikyoku Sandan
-* **Heian Shodan**

-## Kumite (Partner Drills)
+### Kumite (Partner Drills)

-* 5-step sparring with head-high and middle-level lunge punches and front kicks
-* simple statics grabs and escapes
+* applying and escaping from static grabs: hair, chokes, headlocks, and bear hugs

+## Social Material

+No new material is presented, but students should be aware that as they progress, they increasingly become role-models for good behavior in the dojo to junior students.

+## Scholastic Material

+Additional scholastic material about Shotokan karate is provided in handouts and ad-hoc during classes.
+Students should continue keeping a training journal.